DhruvBundheliya/SimpleTimeService/README.md

 ```
 Visit http://localhost:5000 in your browser to test it!

-## 🐳Pushing Docker image to DockerHub
+## 🐳 Pushing Docker image to DockerHub

 ```bash
 docker login